-HPV Vaccine: Taking a Shot at Cervical Cancer
+HPV Vaccine: Taking A Shot At Cervical Cancer

 “Right now the HPV vaccine has shown a very good immunity and longevity for that immunity through your 20s and 30s.
 So we know that it works and we know it lasts.” explained Dr. James Mikeworth, an OSF HealthCare physician in Pontiac, Illinois.
 He recommends the vaccine for both girls and boys.

-Health care experts are urging parents to get their preteens the vaccination, even if they don’t think their child is sexually active.
+Health care experts are urging parents to get their preteens vaccinated against HPV, even if they don’t think their child is sexually active.
 The HPV vaccine works best in people who haven’t yet been exposed to the virus.

 Dr. Mikeworth says the HPV vaccine could prevent 30,000 cases of cancer each year, and parents can provide that protection by simply getting the shot for their kids.